-The graphene and the boron nitride are 2D materials described as hexagonal lattices with only 1.8% of lattice spacing difference [1, 2, 3, 4, 5].
-Still, they own different chemical and physical properties; the graphene layer is a conductor, while the boron nitride layer is an insulator [6, 7].
-The graphene is known to be a remarkable material with unique chemical, thermal [8, 9], electrical [5], and mechanical properties [10].
-For example, it has a thermal conductivity of 2000-4000 W/mK for freely suspended samples [9], an elastic modulus of 1 ± 0.1 Tpa [11, 12] showing a strength that makes graphene one of the strongest material ever measured [11], and with ultrastrong adhesion [12], among other features.
-Such properties make graphene a promising material for applications in electronic devices [13], electrochemical energy storage [14], and biomaterials [15] at the nanoscale regime.
+The graphene and the boron nitride are 2D materials described as hexagonal lattices with only 1.8% of lattice spacing difference 1-5.
+Still, they own different chemical and physical properties; the graphene layer is a conductor, while the boron nitride layer is an insulator ^{6,7}.
+The graphene is known to be a remarkable material with unique chemical, thermal ^{8,9}, electrical 5, and mechanical properties 10.
+For example, it has a thermal conductivity of 2000-4000 W/mK for freely suspended samples 9, an elastic modulus of 1±0.1 Tpa 11,12 showing a strength that makes graphene one of the strongest material ever measured, 11 and with ultrastrong adhesion 12, among other features.
+Such properties make graphene a promising material for applications in electronic devices 13, electrochemical energy storage 14, and biomaterials 15 at the nanoscale regime.
 The graphene is presented as a mono-layer or multi-layer material.
-The common methods employed to obtain graphene are the chemical vapor deposition [16, 17], chemical synthesis sonication [18], and micromechanical exfoliation [19].
-The fabrication method determines the number of layers that can be created in the material, and its mechanical properties [10].
-On the other side, the boron nitride is chemically stable, exhibits high thermal conductivity with respect to that of graphene, and offers resistance to oxidation [20].
-A family of boron monolayers has been found to own novel semiconducting properties, in principle attributed to the motif of hexagonal vacancies [21].
+The common methods employed to obtain graphene are the chemical vapor deposition 16,17, chemical synthesis sonication 18, and micromechanical exfoliation 19.
+The fabrication method determines the number of layers that can be created in the material, and its mechanical properties 10.
+On the other side, the boron nitride layers are chemically stable, exhibit high thermal conductivity concerning that of graphene, and offer resistance to oxidation 20.
+A family of boron monolayers has been found to own novel semiconducting properties, in principle attributed to the motif of hexagonal vacancies 21.
+The mechanical strength of the boron nitride nanosheets has been found to be indifferent to the increasing thickness, on the number of layers, due to the interlayer interactions which are different to those occurring in graphene 22.
+It has also been theoretically and experimentally shown that boron nitride nanosheets suffer conformational changes with the adsorption of molecules, with a resultant increase of adsorption energy and efficiency 23.